-We briefly touched this topic before but we still get a lot of questions like “How can I access files on a remote Linux device behind a firewall?” or “What can I do if I want to copy files from a device that is not in my local network?”.
-In this short summary we want to give you quick answers how you can easily read and write files to any embedded Linux device across any network.
+We briefly touched the topic of remote file access before but we still get a lot of questions like “How can I access files on a remote Linux device behind a firewall?” or “What can I do if I want to copy files from a device that is not in my local network?”.
+In this short summary we want to give you quick answers how you can easily read and write files achieving full remote file access on any embedded Linux device across any network.
 This works even if a device is behind a firewall or NAT.

-How can I access files on a remote Linux device behind a firewall?
+How can I access files remotely on a Linux device behind a firewall?

 In essence we do the same thing you would do in a local network using

 rsync.
 The only difference being that we use qbee.io to create a secure VPN between the remote device and your local machine.
 So just install qbee.io on your remote devices and qbee-connect on your desktop machine.
 This works for all OS (Linux, macOS and Windows).
 Please see our documentation for more information.
-Then you can use the built-in capabilities of ssh.
+Then you can use the built-in capabilities of ssh to achieve remote file access.

 How to read or write from a remote file system:

-These are different ways of accessing remote files across a firewall or network:
+These are different ways of accessing files remotely across a firewall or network:

 - use the built-in web ssh terminal of qbee to do a remote ssh login through the web application.
 Alternatively, start a terminal session with qbee-connect on your local machine.
 This is simple, secure and quick, especially through the browser but might not offer the convenience you want.